 Integrated surveillance presents a scalable and futureproofed solution.
 With an integrated surveillance approach, data can be unified, processes automated, and investigations can be managed in one place with consistent workflows across geographies, specialties, and teams.

 This is the first blog of our integrated surveillance series.
-The following blog will explore how financial firms can implement integrated surveillance and discuss best practices.
+The following blog will debunk some of the most common misconceptions around integrated trade and communications surveillance.
 Stay tuned and follow us on LinkedIn for updates about when the blog will be released.